jaceycarter/hw03/README.md

 ```
 python3 ebay-dl.py jordans
 ```
-and for the basketball+jersey.json file,
+and for the basketball jersey.json file,
 ```
-python3 ebay-dl.py 'basketball jersey'
+python3 ebay-dl.py 'basketball_jersey'
 ```

 # How to: CSV files